As much as I love a good gift, I’m also a minimalist and I try not to fill my life with too many things.

 I started this list off with a note about minimalism.
 Minimalism has truly changed my life.
 I’ve become a happier person and have been able to shed so many unnecessary things (both physical and mental).
 Find your own flavor of minimalism after watching this film or gifting it.

-This is a great alternative to the item next on the list.
-If you want a simple way to watch things on your TV from your laptop, or get access to certain apps directly on your TV, you can’t go wrong with this affordable little gadget from Google.
-Photo credit: Gizmodo.com.
+This is a great alternative to the Apple TV if you aren’t going that route.
+Chromecast gives you a simple way to watch things on your TV from your laptop, or get access to certain apps directly on your TV.
+You can’t go wrong with this affordable little gadget from Google.

 SwitchPod Tripod – $99